West Coast cricket team

-West Coast cricket team was a cricket team nominally representing the West Coast of the North Island of New Zealand, but actually from Wanganui.
+West Coast cricket team was a cricket team nominally representing the West Coast of the North Island of New Zealand, but actually from Whanganui.

 West Coast appeared twice in recorded cricket.
 The first match was a first-class match against Wellington in 1879 at the Basin Reserve.
 Captained by George Anson, the team won its only appearance in first-class cricket by 6 wickets.
 In the low-scoring match, William Barton scored 75 not out in West Coast's first innings; the next-highest score in the match was 26.
 The team's second appearance came in a one-day match against Wellington in 1882.
 The New Zealand captain and cricket historian Dan Reese later wrote: "For a couple of years ...
 Wanganui cricket reached first-class standard, chiefly on account of Barton, then the best batsman in New Zealand, being resident there.
 But neither before nor since have they been first-class."

-A West Coast Cricket Association was formed in 1888, based in Wanganui and including Hawera and Feilding.
+A West Coast Cricket Association was formed in 1888, based in Wanganui and including Hāwera and Feilding.
 It lapsed in the 1890s, and never fielded a representative team.
 It should not be confused with the South Island's West Coast Cricket Association, formed around the same time, based in Greymouth, which is still in existence.

+List of first-class cricketers

+The 1879 first-class match was the only first-class fixture that six of the 11 cricketers who played for West Coast appeared in.
+Four of the West Coast players had previously played in a match now considered first-class, with opening batsman John Fulton the only one to have played in more than three first-class matches before the game.
+Only Christopher Cross, who played in a total of 22 first-class matches, went on to make more than 10 first-class appearances.